Was that bollard once a cannon?

 Part of Britain's strategy during the 1793 to 1815 wars with the French Republic and Napoleon's Empire was to capture foreign bases, in order to secure the very profitable trade between Britain and regions such as India and the Caribbean.
 A lot of foreign ordnance was captured in these conquests.
 Detailed inventories of captured guns and ammunition were sometimes published in the London Gazette.
 It is possible that some of these captured guns may have been brought back to Britain.
 Certainly by 1815, when Napoleon's army had been defeated at Waterloo, large numbers of foreign guns were in British possession.
 Much field artillery was comprised of bronze pieces.
 These would have been valuable as scrap, apart from guns that were retained as trophies by Army units.
 The majority of the guns on warships were iron pieces of less immediate value.
-Again, some were retained as trophies and can be seen in our Naval museums and at the National Maritime Museum at Greenwich.
+Again, some were retained as trophies and can be seen in our Naval museums.

 Not all unwanted iron cannon were of Board of Ordnance origin.
 Most of the iron guns were bought by the Board from iron foundries who made them to an approved design (Dawson et al, 2007).
 Commercial foundries, including the Carron Company, also cast cannon for private sale to ship owners, because it became common to arm whalers and merchantmen during the war years, to give them protection from privateers (Henry, 2004).
-When peace came, these merchants probably chose to sell their guns.
+These 'civilian' cannon were often smaller than those fitted to RN ships.
+When peace came, the ship owners probably chose to sell their guns.

 As at the end of most wars, there was a large surplus of weaponry after 1815.
 The foreign cannon were manufactured to fire ammunition (round-shot, cannon-balls) of different dimensions from the standard British equivalents (Dawson et al 2007).
 That made them even less desirable as working ordnance, so the stocks in British depots were eventually scrapped.
 It is probable that an invitation to tender for foreign guns, advertised in the London Gazette on 9 August 1836 (Issue 19408) and again on 12 August 1836 (Issue 19409) represented old wartime captures being finally disposed of, 21 years after Waterloo!
 For some reason the depots in this case were on the island of Jersey.